 Is there a component, tutorial or suggestion to help creating the client/server FTP application easily?

 Implementing any protocol from scratch is not easy.
 You need to address concurrency, connections, timelimits, security, etc. I suggest that you look into other ways of handling this.
 For example, you could perhaps host a HTTP Server with the HTTPListener in .NET 2.0.
 With in a few lines you can whip up an HTTP Server and using the URL, path and query you can serve files with HTTP.

+Its up to you.
+Don't assume that the code you copied from somewhere always works.
 As I said, throwing something together is one thing and expecting it to work reliably is another thing.
 You should use trusted stable reliable implementations.
 Yes HTTP is as stable as FTP for reliable implementations